AsadiAhmad/100_Sports_Image_Classification/README.md

 # 100_Sports_Image_Classification

-A deep learning project for sport image classification using a custom VGG19-based architecture with integrated Grad-CAM heatmap visualization for model interpretability.
+This project performs classification on 100 sports categories using grayscale images.
+The core architecture is based on a customized VGG19 pretrained CNN with frozen layers and a new classifier head.
+The model's interpretability is enhanced using Grad-CAM heatmaps.
+The dataset is from kaggle.

 <div display=flex align=center>
   <img src="/Pictures/Classes.png"/>